 So the lack of human data doesn’t make a lot of sense to me.

-After all, if there’s a natural substance comparable to anabolic drugs in terms of its effect on muscle growth, and that substance has been known about for decades, you’d expect to see more published data to show that it has a reliable and consistent effect on muscle growth.
+After all, if there’s a natural substance comparable to anabolic androgenic steroids in terms of its effect on skeletal muscle, and that substance has been known about for decades, you’d expect to see more published data to show that it has a reliable and consistent effect on protein synthesis and muscle growth.

 Creatine, for example, has been the subject of thousands of published studies.
 Its benefits have been demonstrated numerous times, in many different settings, across a large number of subjects.